5th Grade

 The most important concepts we learned in math this year:

-- The most important thing I learned in math this year is how to divide and multiply decimals and whole numbers. –Abdur Y.
+- The most important thing I learned was how to multiply fractions. -Zara U.